jmbarbone/cnd/tests/testthat/_snaps/document.md

       #'     \item{class}{`cnd:condition_overwrite`}
       #'     \item{type}{**warning**}
       #'   }
       #'   Defining a new condition with the same class and package as an existing condition will overwrite the previous definition.
-It is recommmended to either avoid this by fully defining your condition, or creating a new condition instead.
+It is recommended to either avoid this by fully defining your condition, or creating a new condition instead.
       #'  }
       #'   \subsection{`cnd:conditions_dots/warning`}{
       #'   \describe{